unrealwork/atsd-use-cases/USMortality/README.md

 | Cleveland      |    876,050        |     388,072         | 55.7 **(-)**             |
 | Rochester      |    318,611        |     209,802         | 34.2 **(-)**             |

-How has the population of these cities declined so dramatically?
+How has the population of five of these six cities declined so dramatically?

 Four of these six cities are located in the Rust Belt of the United States (map shown below).
 According to [geography.about.com](http://geography.about.com/od/urbaneconomicgeography/a/Rust-Belt.htm), the Rust Belt is an area of the United States which once served as the hub of American industry.
 In the early to mid 20th century, abundant natural resources led to thriving coal, steel, and manufacturing industries.
-However, at the mid point of the century, many of these cities fell upon hard times, as manufacturing jobs went overseas with their populations declining as a result.
+However, at the mid point of the century, many of these cities fell upon hard times, as manufacturing jobs went overseas, populations began to decline as a result.
 The website sums up the Rust Belt as a "landscape (that) is characterized by the presence of old factory towns and post-industrial skylines."

  <img src="Images/Figure46.png" width="600" >